 AHLSS Visiting Artists Series

-President Stanley has re-committed funding for four years to renew the Visiting Artists Series at Stony Brook.
+The Visiting Artists Series at Stony Brook consists of two awards given out annually through the 2022-23 academic year.
 The funds are targeted toward bringing practicing artists to campus to work with students and faculty.
 These visiting residencies will be for a minimum of 3-5 days and involve a single artist or a group of artists.
 The residencies will include such activities as: a) workshops, master classes, or other such group activities designed for students, and b) one or more events focused on the artist’s work designed for university and community audiences.
 The Visiting Artist Series is intended to benefit students and faculty working in the arts directly, but should be of interest to other members of the university and broader community, who may participate.

 Proposals may be submitted by the following departments or programs:

-Art, Dance, English, Music, Writing and Rhetoric, Southampton Arts
+Art, English, Music, Writing and Rhetoric, Southampton Arts

 Proposals should include the following: